Adynovate (Rurioctocog Alfa Pegol)

 Who Should Not Take Adynovate

-Do not use Adynovate if you have ever had an allergic reaction to Adynovate, octocog alfa (a medicine called ADVATE), or if you are allergic to mouse or hamster proteins or any of the ingredients listed in the medication information.
+Do not use Adynovate if you have had an allergic reaction to it, octocog alfa, or any ingredients in the product.

 Medical Conditions to Discuss